-All course materials including the solutions manual, this syllabus, the two electronic progress tests, the lectures notes, and the cases are available through Blackboard, a web-based course administration package whose web address is http://sternclasses.nyu.edu.
-You need to log in using your Stern netID and password.
+All course materials including the solutions manual, this syllabus, the two electronic progress tests, the lectures notes, and the cases are available through Blackboard, a web-based course administration package.
+To access Blackboard, please log in to http://sternlife.stern.nyu.edu/ with your Stern netID and password, and then click on Blackboard Academic Suite.